henrikmotzkus/AutomationDemo/26_Subscription_Vending/ARM/Readme.md

 7. Everything is tagged
 8. Creates a budget on the subscription

 ## Open points

-1. Better naming.
+ok 1.
+Better naming.
 Include a Projekt prefix into every resource
-2. VNET settings: DNS, UDR
+2. VNET settings:  UDR
-3. Service Health alerts/ Advisor alerts for Subscription
-4. DNS private resolver VNET link to spoke VNET
+3. Service Health alerts/ Advisor alerts for Subscription ok4.
+DNS private resolver VNET link to spoke VNET
+5. Activity Logs in ein zentrales Log Analytics
+6. Resource lock on resource group (read-only)

+## Instructions

+1. Run setup.ps1.
+This creates a AAD group.
+This step is only available through powershell.
+2. Deploy ARM script.
+Change parameters accordingly to your project requirements